caszuu/rlxr/README.md

 #include "rlxr.h"
 ```

-To build a project with `rlxr` embedded, at least the OpenXR Loader will be required to be linked together with platform specific dependencies.
+To build a project with `rlxr` embedded, the OpenXR Loader together with platform specific dependencies will have to be linked.
 OpenXR can be installed using your distros `openxr` package or with the OpenXR-SDK for Windows.
 A helper CMake script is present at the root of the repository that will find and link all dependencies for you.

-If you're using CMake for your project, simply clone the repo and link it with:
+If you're using CMake for your project, simply clone the repo and link it to your project with:
 ```cmake
 add_subdirectory(rlxr)
 target_link_libraries(my_project PRIVATE rlxr)